njustesen/botbowl/docs/a2c.md

 ## Environment
 We will use the [default observation space and action space](gym.md) in botbowl, we'll use a reward wrapper to define our custom reward (more details in the next section).
-For now we won't use the scripted wrapper.
+For now we won't use the scripted wrapper but you can enable it and extend it if you want.

 ```python
 # Environment